battleaxedotco/tool-docs/docs/rubberhose2/build.md

 - Bend Direction
 - Controller Auto Rotate

-For more detailed explanation, read up on the [Controls]() page.
+For more detailed explanation, read up on the [Controls](./controls) page.

 ### Settings
 Maybe you always to turn up the Realism, maybe you like a lower Bend Radius, maybe you work at a smaller resolution and wish controllers could were smaller, maybe you wish hoses could be locked at the time of creation because you always end up clicking the hose instead of the controller.

 The more you use RubberHose the more of your own style you'll discover.
-To save yourself some time updating hoses every time you build, you can dial in your hose settings under the [Manage]() group.
+To save yourself some time updating hoses every time you build, you can dial in your hose settings under the [Manage](./manage.html#settings) group.

+<Screenshot
+    url="/rubberhose2/icon/RubberRig.svg"
+    alt="Create RubberHose"
+    width="80px"
+    toolbar />

 ## RubberRig
 <Screenshot